jcvincentliu/Personal-Website/content/projects/_index.md

 2. **ACS Cleaning**

-I did some data cleaning of the American Community Survey data for my writing of the first draft of the Applied Problem-set 2 for the *Data and Programming in R 1* class.
+I did some simple data cleaning of the American Community Survey data for my writing of the first draft of the Applied Problem-set 2 for the *Data and Programming in R 1* class.
 I was a TA for this course in spring 2022.

 Available at (https://github.com/jcvincentliu/Cleaning-ACS-Education-Data-in-R)